MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-GraphicsPath-AddEllipse-Methods.md

 ---
-Description: 'This topic lists the AddEllipse methods of the GraphicsPath class.
-For a complete list of methods for the GraphicsPath class, see GraphicsPath.' ms.assetid: '39074cd8-267d-485a-8175-d0a25dcf9097'
+Description: This topic lists the AddEllipse methods of the GraphicsPath class.
+For a complete list of methods for the GraphicsPath class, see GraphicsPath. ms.assetid: 39074cd8-267d-485a-8175-d0a25dcf9097
-title: 'GraphicsPath.AddEllipse methods'
+title: GraphicsPath.AddEllipse methods
+ms.date: 07/02/2019
 ---

 # GraphicsPath.AddEllipse methods